 Head Back to Pearl Street for Dinner and Shopping

-One of our favorite off-Pearl Street restaurants is the Bohemian Biergarten, described as a rustic, Czech-style spot serving traditional dishes.
+One of our favorite off-Pearl Street restaurants is the Bohemian Biergarten, best described as a rustic, Czech-style spot serving traditional dishes.
 We love the Schnitzel (also offered as a sandwich) and Austrian Spaetzle.
 Alternatively, hit up Post Brewing right next door for their famous fried chicken.

 Click below to save this 36 hours in Boulder itinerary on Pinterest!